 What is SGMA?

 Authority to act under the law known as SGMA as a Groundwater Sustainability Agency requires adoption of a groundwater sustainability plan (GSP) or alternative plan.
-Read more about provisions and regulations here.
+Read more about the California Code of Regulations regarding provisions and regulations here.

 On January 9, 2015, by Resolution No. 2015-01, the FCGMA Board accepted the authority of a Groundwater Sustainability Agency.